 Height/Weight: 6’8, 230 lbs

-Rui Hachimura is a name that we are just going to continue to hear throughout this season.
+Rui Hachimura is a name that we’ve continued to hear throughout this season.
 Rui is a monster offensively and he gets better game by game.
 His first main strength to note is his size and strength.
 He has the ability to go down on the block and get himself a bucket at will.

 He has a wide variety of moves on the block and has phenomenal foot-work as showcased above.
 He doesn’t necessarily need to out-work his defender because he can just overpower him with his size, but that’s a great sign for the next level.